canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ## What next?

 What a journey!
-If this is the first time you installed a snap or created a LXD container, you may have realized that most of the time spent in this tutorial was looking at downloads!
-When the tools have been used once, things get much faster, since most of them don't have to be installed or initialized anymore.
+If this is the first time you installed a snap or created a LXD container, you may have realised that most of the time spent in this tutorial was looking at downloads!
+When the tools have been used once, things get much faster, since most of them don't have to be installed or initialised anymore.

 ### Let's recap what we went through

   * You know how to use snap packaging tools and have them installed
   * You know how to create a basic Electron app
   * You know how to snap an Electron app in a clean environment
   * You know how to bundle dependencies inside your snap and tweak the build steps

+### How to share my snap with the world?

+You can release it in the Snap Store and make it available privately or publicly in 5 minutes.
+Publishing steps are available in the [snapcraft docs](https://docs.snapcraft.io/build-snaps/publish).

 ### What if the snap doesn't work?